 Get Valencia peanuts.
 Valencia peanuts are grown in drier climates that are naturally resistant to the fungus that produces aflatoxin.

-What about peanut agglutinin, that plucky lectin?
 It’s resistant to heat, unlike most lectins.
 It survives digestion and ends up passing through into your bloodstream.
 And this has been tested in live humans, not just animals or isolated cells.

 It’s fun to get in the weeds on these topics.
 Just beware of basing your opinions or diets on the effect of food components in isolated cancer cells under specific contexts.
 Read, don’t commit.
 Integrate with broader population studies to get a better picture of what’s going on.